BaharaJr/onenight-stand-roller/README.md

 # Dice Roll Game
- > The game was intended to be written in one night
+ > The game was intended to be written in one night which never happened 🤡🤡

 ## GAME RULES